floledermann/stimsrv/README.md

 - Adaption of experiments to the device context, e.g. converting real-world measurements (millimeters, angular arcs) into appropriate pixel values depending on display resolution and viewing distance.
 - Follows the design principle of “Simple things should be simple, complex things should be possible.”
 (Alan Kay)

 To try out stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
-To implement your own experiment, you can start with the stimsrv experiment template (coming soon).
+To implement your own experiment, you can start with the [stimsrv experiment template](https://github.com/floledermann/stimsrv-experiment-template).

 *Important Note: While stimsrv experiments run in a web browser, currently its code is not audited for hosting unsupervised online experiments.
 Stimsrv is currently intended for local use in private (lab) networks only!*